kw-andy/pokemon/README.md

 Yet the project drew attention with some folks out there.

-After giving some thoughts, I've decided to improve it and using oit as a learning process (I'm a fan of Pokemon, so I cannot leave the project that way).
+After giving some thoughts, I've decided to improve the project and using it as a learning process (I'm a fan of Pokemon, I cannot leave Pika that way!).

 My blue print will be the following